Larch wood is famous for several things — high hardness, good durability, insect resistance, and versatility.

 If you wish to prevent your larch furniture from warping, apply the proper sealant or finisher on it.

-Reading this article, you hopefully gained better insight into the various disadvantages of larch wood and how you can minimize and fix these drawbacks.
+I hope that I was able to give you a better insight into the various disadvantages of larch wood and how you can minimize and fix these drawbacks.
 Knowing this wood’s main flaws, you can better decide if larch is worth the try for your projects or not.